Kiprotich

 Kiprotich is a Kalenjin name, common in parts of Kenya and Uganda inhabited by the Kalenjin people.
-It stems from the term "Rot Tich" which means cattle moving in from pasture which is between 5 PM and 6 PM.
+It stems from the term "Rot Tich" which means cattle moving in from pasture between 5 PM and 6 PM.
 The prefix Kip-, means that the bearer is a male and was born while cattle where moving in from pasture.
 It is closely related to Kiprono.
 Its feminine counterpart is Cherotich.